aracloud/terraform-f5xc-smsv2-azure/README.md

 This Terraform project deploys a single Azure virtual machine (VMs) integrated with F5 SaaS using single NIC configuration for demo or PoC purposes only.

+The deployment will create a random id which is used for several object naming conventions.

 ---

 ## Getting Started